preparetodietm/energizerforpine/README.md

 - `su -c flush3` (Extreme Mode) - force stop all backgrounds, foreground 3rd party, and system apps.

 **Touchscreen Improvement**
-- A tweaks for fts_ts touchsreen on Redmi 7A devices.
+- A tweaks for touchsreen "fts_ts" for Redmi 7A devices.

 ## Credits:

-- AkiraNoSushi for his Force Fast Charging Module
+- AkiraNoSushi for his Enable Force Fast Charging Module
 - Lalice_21 for his Dexopt Everything
 - WeAreRavens for Flush RAM and Touchscreen Improvement